-What you must pay when you get these Services that are covered for you services Physician/Practitioner services, including doctor's office \$0 copayment for each visits primary care doctor Covered services include: office visit for Medicarecovered services.
-Medically-necessary medical care or surgery services furnished in a physician's office, certified ambulatory \$30 copayment for each surgical center, hospital outpatient department, or any specialist visit for other location Medicare-covered Consultation, diagnosis, and treatment by a specialist services Basic hearing and balance exams performed by your You pay no copayment provider, if your doctor orders it to see if you need or coinsurance for a medical treatment telehealth (virtual care) Certain telehealth services, including: Emergency/Post visit for services through stabilization services, urgently needed services, individual the plan approved sessions for mental health and psychiatry specialty virtual care provider.
-You services, and nutritional consultation. will pay the applicable You have the option of getting these services through cost share for a service an in-person visit or by telehealth (virtual care).
-If you for a telehealth visit choose to get one of these services by telehealth, you through providers other must use a network provider, or the plan approved than the plan approved virtual care services provider. virtual care provider.
-MVP virtual care services through Gia are See "Outpatient surgery, available at no cost-share for most including services members.
-In-person visits and referrals are provided at hospital subject to cost-share per plan. outpatient facilities and Telehealth services for monthly end-stage renal diseaseambulatory surgical related visits for home dialysis members in a hospitalcenters" earlier in this based or critical access hospital-based renal dialysis chart for any applicable center, renal dialysis facility, or the member's home (office copayments or visit copayment may apply) coinsurance amounts for Telehealth services to diagnose, evaluate, or treat ambulatory surgical symptoms of a stroke, regardless of your location (office visit copayment may apply)
+Services that are covered for you What you must pay when you get these services

+Physician/Practitioner services, including doctor's office visits

+- Medically-necessary medical care or surgery services furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any other location - Consultation, diagnosis, and treatment by a specialist - Basic hearing and balance exams performed by your provider, if your doctor orders it to see if you need medical treatment - Certain telehealth services, including: Emergency/Post stabilization services, urgently needed services, individual sessions for mental health and psychiatry specialty services, and nutritional consultation. - You have the option of getting these services through an in-person visit or by telehealth (virtual care).
+If you choose to get one of these services by telehealth, you must use a network provider or the plan approved virtual care services provider. - MVP virtual care services through Gia are available at no cost-share for most members.
+In-person visits and referrals are subject to cost-share per plan. - Telehealth services for monthly end-stage renal diseaserelated visits for home dialysis members in a hospitalbased or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home (office visit copayment may apply) - Telehealth services to diagnose, evaluate, or treat symptoms of a stroke regardless of your location (office visit copayment may apply) - Telehealth services for members with a substance use disorder or co-occurring mental health disorder, regardless of their location